CLUB TENNIS DESCHAPELLES AT HOSPITAL ALBERT SCHWEITZER, HAITI

 Picture

 In Deschapelles, a small village in rural Haiti, kids who might not even have sneakers are playing tennis!
 Tennis gives the kids of Deschapelles something fun to look forward to every day.
-It has the potential to change the course of their lives, and in turn, to lift up their families.
+But it's so much more than fun and games.
+By cultivating discipline, tennis teaches sportsmanship, teamwork, and how to handle competition.
+It provides both an immediate and a long-term sense of purpose, helps the players develop self-confidence and sparks ambition!
+It provides an outlet for physical energy needed for cognitive development.
+Tennis supports success in education.
+The opportunity to play tennis with Club Tennis Deschapelles (CTD) can change the course of kids' lives, and in turn, lift up their families.

 History